hamdivazim/LilLaah/README.md

 - **Duas**
   - A curated collection of authentic duas
   - Quick access to daily and special occasion duas

+- **Privacy**
+   - All source code is available for viewing or contributing
+   - No data ever leaves your devices - location calculations are always done on device.

 ## Installation